denodrivers/postgres/README.md

   - `dvm install 1.7.1 && dvm use 1.7.1`

-- You don't need to install Postgres locally in your machine in order to test the library it will run as a service in the Docker container when you build it
+- You don't need to install Postgres locally in your machine in order to test the library, it will run as a service in the Docker container when you build it

 ### Running the tests

-The tests are found under the `./tests` folder, and will be run in the Docker container found in the root of the project.
+The tests are found under the `./tests` folder, and they are based on query result assertions

 In order to run the tests run the following commands